-Occupant of the control of the cont This part of this standard describes the distribution of automotive fuels in general and diesel in specific detail.
-For guidance concerning petrol distribution, part 2 is published to specifically address ethanol.
+This part of this standard describes the distribution of automotive fuels in general and petrol in specific detail. on, and one of the original For guidance concerning diesel distribution, part 1 is published to specifically address biodiesel or FAME.

 Introduction